ezubaric/acl-2023/_pages/faq.md

 ## ARR and Softconf

-Q: I just finished my work and want to consider submiting it to EMNLP.
+Q: I just finished my work and want to consider submiting it to this conference.
 Shall I submit it to ARR in the Dec cycle or directly to the conference?
 {: .question}
 A: You can choose either mode.
-However, if you choose to submit to ARR, and cannot get meta review by Jul 24th, then you might risk not being able to commit to EMNLP.
-However, given that there is more than 2months before the deadline, it is likely that you will get your reviews by then!
+ARR offers the chance to revise and resubmit with the same reviewers, but at the cost of submitting earlier.
 {: .answer}

 Q: Can I submit my paper back to ARR after being rejected from this conference?